PostGIS Essentials training

 This course is a basic introduction to the administration tasks required for a PostGIS database.
 It covers basic administration tasks as well as a step-by-step guide for PostgreSQL and PostGIS installation in the Windows environment.
 The course explores the different elements of user access including connecting from a remote server and provides guidance and practical examples on roles and role groups for managing security on the PostgreSQL server.

-1 day 4 CPD points4 CPD points
+1 day4 CPD points

-Accesing Server & User Management
+Accesing Server and User Management

 Explores types of users and groups available within PostgreSQL and the architecture in which a user can gain access to the database and the various different methods for determining access.

-Administration & Monitoring
+Administration and Monitoring

-Configuration & Performance Tuning
+Configuration and Performance Tuning